any-docs/css/content/guides/colors/using_relative_colors/index.md

 This example allows you to choose a base color and a color palette type.
 The browser will then show an appropriate palette of colors based on the chosen base color.
 The color palette choices are as follows:

-- **Complementary**: Includes two colors that are at opposite sides of a color wheel, or to put it another way, _opposite hues_ (see the {{cssxref("hue")}} data type for more information on hues and color wheels).
+- **Complementary**: Includes two colors that are at opposite sides of a color wheel, or to put it another way, _opposite hues_ (see the `hue` data type for more information on hues and color wheels).
 The two colors are defined as a base color, and the base color with hue channel +180 degrees.
 - **Triadic**: Includes three colors equal distances apart around the color wheel.
 The three colors are defined as a base color, base color with hue channel -120 degrees, and base color with hue channel +120 degrees.
 - **Tetradic**: Includes four colors equal distances apart around the color wheel.
 The four colors are defined as a base color, and base color with hue channel +90, +180, and +270 degrees.
 - **Monochrome**: Includes multiple colors with the same hue but varying lightness values.
 In our example we've defined five colors in a monochrome palette — base color, and base color with lightness channel -20, -10, +10, and +20.